-SPÖ man Sidl warns: Climate target 2040 is on the brink!
+SPÖ man Sidl warns: the 2040 climate target is in jeopardy!

 Transparenz: Redaktionell erstellt und geprüft.